 Mode of Payment: You can either

-2) Courier a cheque of Rs.12,000/- as advance amount to the following address
+Courier a cheque of Rs.25,000/- to the following address and forward the details.

-Address: Will be provided in our registration mail
+Address: will be provided along with registration mail

-4) Kindly register on this trip only if you agree with Nature India’s rules and policies and Covid-19 related Guidelines
+5) Kindly register on this trip only if you agree with Nature India’s rules and policies

 Adesh Shivkar & Mandar Khadilkar